This is a practical implementation guide. For theory and concepts, see:

 - Node.js project with

-- ESLint configured (we already have this)
+- ESLint and Prettier configured

 - Read this guide: https://typicode.github.io/husky/get-started.html